okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/vue/run-sample.md

 6. Run the app: `npm start`

-7. Open a browser window and navigate to the app's home page: http://localhost:8080.
-Try to sign in to the SIW with an [existing user from your Okta org](/docs/guides/quickstart/cli/main/#add-a-user-using-the-admin-console).
+7. Open a browser window and navigate to the app's home page: [http://localhost:8080](http://localhost:8080).
+Try to sign in to the sample app with an [existing user from your Okta org](/docs/guides/quickstart/cli/main/#add-a-user-using-the-admin-console).